Flybuys (Australia): Collecting points

-Flybuys points collection is directed largely at regular consumer purchases, and most points are issued by major Coles and Wesfarmers brands – food (Coles Supermarkets), fuel (Coles Express), discount department stores (Kmart, K Hub, Target and catch.com.au), and liquor (Liquorland and 1st Choice).
-Coles also offers points for members who take up Coles car or home insurance.
+Flybuys points collection is directed largely at regular consumer purchases, and most points are issued by major Coles and Wesfarmers brands – food (Coles Supermarkets), fuel (Coles Express), discount department stores (Kmart, K Hub, Target and catch.com.au), automotive (mycar Tyre and Auto) and liquor (Liquorland and First Choice Liquor).
+Coles also offers points for members who take up Coles car, home or pet insurance.
+Other brands which participate, but are not associated with the owners of Flybuys, include Optus and HCF Insurance.

-Additional points can be collected from transactions on the Coles MasterCard (issued by Citibank) or selected NAB credit cards, if they have been "linked" to a Flybuys membership.
-In some circumstances, that allows for one transaction to gain points from two sources: e.g. if a member pays for grocery purchases at Coles Supermarkets with a NAB credit card, both Coles and NAB would issue points for the one transaction.
+Additional points can be collected from transactions on the Coles MasterCard (issued by Citibank) or selected National Australia Bank (NAB) credit cards, if they have been "linked" to a Flybuys membership.
+In some circumstances, that allows for one transaction to gain points from two sources: e.g. if a member pays for grocery purchases at Coles Supermarkets with a NAB credit card, Coles and NAB would issue points for the one transaction.

-Other brands which participate, but are not associated with the owners of Flybuys, include AGL, Optus, Budget Rent a Car and HCF.

 In October 2012, Flybuys created the Flybuys Toolbar in conjunction with Yahoo!7, enabling members to collect points from their web searches.

 In July 2013, Australia's largest health insurer Medibank joined Flybuys, but left in 2019.

-In November 2021, it was announced that Bunnings Warehouse would be joining the program for the first time, and that Officeworks would be re-joining.
+In November 2021, it was announced that Bunnings would be joining the program for the first time, and that Officeworks would be re-joining.

-In most cases points accrue at the rate of 1 for every $1 spent.
-The participating retailers also issue additional bonus points on a promotional basis.
-As noted above, points do not expire provided the card is used (or points redeemed) at least once per year.

 Former participants in Flybuys include Myer (which withdrew in 2007 after being sold by Coles Group in June 2006), EziBuy (which purchased a former Coles Myer brand, Myer Direct), Michael Hill Jeweller, Elders Real Estate and Curves.
 Others such as Red Rooster and Katies were businesses divested by then Coles Myer.
-Traveland, Pulse Energy and Solar Shop are now-defunct businesses which were once Flybuys participants, while Megamart, BI-LO, BI-LO Mega Frrresh, Kmart Tyre & Auto Service (now Mycar), Target Country, Baby Target, Target Home, Fossey's, Grace Bros., Newmart, Sports Direct, Primary Layers, South Cape and Gifts To Go were Coles Myer/Coles Group brands that have been discontinued.
-Officeworks (though also owned by Wesfarmers and will be rejoining in time for Christmas) and Harris Technology withdrew in 2009.
+Traveland, Pulse Energy and Solar Shop are now-defunct businesses which were once Flybuys participants, while Megamart, Bi-Lo, Bi-Lo Mega Frrresh, Kmart Tyre & Auto Service (now Mycar), Target Country, Baby Target, Target Home, Fosseys, Grace Bros, Newmart, Sports Direct, Primary Layers, South Cape and Gifts To Go were Coles Myer/Coles Group brands that have been discontinued.
+Officeworks (though also owned by Wesfarmers and has since rejoined in early December, 2021) and Harris Technology withdrew in 2009.

+For in-store purchases, the barcode on the back of a Flybuys card must be scanned to earn points.
+Alternatively, the barcode can also be stored on the Coles App, Apple Wallet or Google Wallet.
+For online purchases, the 16 digit member number on the back of the card is entered instead.
+In most cases points accrue at the rate of 1 for every $1 spent.
+Periodically, Flybuys will issue offers for additional points, which must be activated before use online or via the Flybuys app.
+Usually these offers offer either a higher earn rate (e.g. 10x points) or a certain number of points for completing a purchase of above a certain amount at a retailer.
+Most offers are targeted based on the member's transaction history.